sophiagut/Bosch-Internship-UBC-Students/readme.md

 <!-- toc -->
 # A SMALL GUIDE TO SETTLE DOWN IN STUTTGART AS UBC STUDENT

 Hello!
 Welcome to this .git page.
-In this repository, several UBC students will talk and explain as detailed as possible everything needed to peacefully come to Stuttgart!
+In this repository, UBC students will explain everything needed to peacefully come to Stuttgart!

+Add a note here about how to edit this page if you're currently in Germany

 ## Table of Contents
 <ul>